 - Sanity Ball: He pretty much has the ball any time he's not going ballistic, such as when he points out Jade's hypocrisy in going apeshit on Jadesprite after the conversation she had with Past and Future Karkats simultaneously.

 - Sanity Slippage: Over time, due to a combination of insomnia and mortal terror of Gamzee.

-- Sesquipedalian Loquaciousness / Sophisticated as Hell: Can occasionally lapse into this while swearing.
+- Sesquipedalian Loquaciousness: Can occasionally lapse into this when worked up.

 - That's what he says, anyway.
 The memo in question presents about five reasons why he might be doing what he's doing, and none of them are any more or less likely than the others.
 Troll mentality sure is weird!

 - This turns out to be foreshadowing: Jack kills Rose and Dave, so John and Jade have to revive-kiss them.